Perpendicular Time

 Why this now?

 Time collapse is a breath of air for my overstimulated brain.
-It’s made of light, wind and water, and it is wedged at an angle perpendicular to the curve that maps the exponentially accelerating clicks of humanity’s metronome.
+It’s made of light, wind and water, and it is wedged at an angle perpendicular to the curve that maps the exponentially accelerating clicks of society’s metronome.